MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-install-hadoop.md

 ## Introduction

-Microsoft R Services is the scalable data analytics solution, and it is designed to work seamlessly whether your computing environment is a single-user workstation, a local network of connected servers, or a cluster in the cloud.
-This manual is intended for those who need to configure a Hadoop cluster for use with Microsoft R Services.
+Microsoft R Server is the scalable data analytics solution, and it is designed to work seamlessly whether your computing environment is a single-user workstation, a local network of connected servers, or a cluster in the cloud.
+This manual is intended for those who need to configure a Hadoop cluster for use with Microsoft R Server.

 ### Obtaining the Software

-Microsoft R Services consists of two parts: Microsoft R Open for Microsoft R Server, and Microsoft R Server 2016.
+Microsoft R Server consists of two parts: Microsoft R Open for Microsoft R Server, and Microsoft R Server 2016.
 These parts are downloaded from separate locations:

 - [Microsoft R Open for Microsoft R Server](http://go.microsoft.com/fwlink/?LinkID=699383&clcid=0x409)
 - Microsoft R Server 2016 is available through the following distribution channels, depending upon how you purchased the product: